ros-navigation/navigation2/nav2_route/README.md

 - Operation dynamic plugins to perform arbitrary tasks at a given node or when entering or leaving an edge on the route (plan)
 - Operation may be graph-centric (e.g. graph file identifies operation to perform) or plugin-centric (e.g. plugins self-identify nodes and edges to act upon)
 - TODO Operations provided (needs Operations implemented)
+- TODO arbitary metadata storage that can be communicated between plugins or even classes of plugins about nodes, edges.
+- TODO action feedback on updates (reroute, operaiton triggered, state change passing a node/edge)

 ## Design